twbs/blog/src/content/posts/2023/bootstrap-5-3-0.md

 ## New link helpers and utilities

-Link styling has infinitely better in v5.3.0 with a slew of all new link helpers and utilities.
+Link styling has infinitely better in v5.3.0 with a slew of all-new link helpers and utilities.
 First up, we've added styles to place icons like [Bootstrap Icons](https://icons.getbootstrap.com) alongside links with [the new icon link helper](https://getbootstrap.com/docs/5.3/helpers/icon-link/).

 Our other new helper is a [new focus ring helper](https://getbootstrap.com/docs/5.3/helpers/focus-ring/) for removing the default `outline` and setting a custom `box-shadow` focus ring.